LQ2-apostrophe/Facebook-URL-fix/README.md

 ```

 ## Version history
+### 1.3
+- Feature removed because of various bugs: Changing modern photo links to legacy ones.
+- Updated more unneeded query parameters.
+- Now some parameters are only removed at some links in order to prevent some unresponsive situations.
+- Update to feature of entering external links directly: Redirection subdomains has been extended.

 ### 1.2
 - New feature: Entering external links directly (skipping Facebook's warning and reference tracking).
 - Updated more unneeded query parameters.